IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/feeds.md

 # Connect trigger feeds

 Trigger feeds allow you to connect triggers to external event sources.
 Event sources will fire registered triggers each time an event occurs.
-Here’s a [list of the event sources](https://github.com/apache/incubator-openwhisk/blob/master/docs/catalog.md) currently supported on IBM Cloud Functions (ICF).
+Here’s a [list of the packages](https://github.com/apache/incubator-openwhisk/blob/master/docs/catalog.md) currently supported on IBM Cloud Functions (ICF) which include feeds to easily connect you to services like Slack, GitHub and IBM Watson.

-This example shows how to use a feed in the [Alarms package](https://github.com/apache/incubator-openwhisk-package-alarms/blob/master/README.md) to fire a trigger every minute, which invokes an action using a rule.
+This example shows how to use the [Alarms package](https://github.com/apache/incubator-openwhisk-package-alarms/blob/master/README.md) feed to fire a trigger every minute, which invokes an action using a rule.

 1. Get a description of the feeds in the `/whisk.system/alarms` package: